athrunecho/sslvalidity/README.md

  	$ go run ssl.go

-If you want to build a executable file:
+If you want to build an executable file:

  	$ go build ssl.go